Highbridge, Somerset: History

 There is archaeological evidence of occupation around the Highbridge area at least as far back as the Roman period.
 There has been a bridge over the River Brue here since the 14th century and it has always been an important crossing on the route from Bristol to the South West.
 The town that sprung up around this crossing takes its name from the bridge.
 An older name for the local manor was "Huish" a contraction of the phrase "Huish jaxta altum pontem" (next to a high bridge).
 There are historical references to a wharf at this site and to usage of the river as part of the drainage plan for the Somerset Levels by the Monks of Glastonbury.

 Highbridge grew in importance as a regional market and industrial town during the latter half of the 19th century and the early part of the 20th century.
 Important employers included the livestock and cheese market, Highbridge Wharf, Buncombe's Steamrollers, and the Somerset & Dorset Joint Railway railway works, which closed in 1930 with the loss of 400 jobs.
 Heavy industry and transport declined in Highbridge after the Second World War as the Wharf proved too small for the newer generation of ships, with the last cargo of timber arriving in 1948 and the wharf was closed to shipping the following year, and commercial freight moved away from the railways.
 Since the 1970s close proximity to the M5 motorway has driven a growth in light industry and in the town's commuter population.

-Highbridge was historically a hamlet and chapelry in the large ancient parish of Burnham.
-It briefly became a separate civil parish in 1894, but in 1896 the civil parish was abolished and divided between the new civil parishes of North Highbridge and Burnham Without.
-The town had by then expanded south of the River Brue into the parish of Huntspill, and in 1896 the new parish of South Highbridge was carved out of Huntspill parish.
-North Highbridge and South Highbridge together formed the Highbrige Urban District.
-The 1931 census listed a population of 2,585.
-In 1933 the Urban District was abolished and merged into Burnham-on-Sea Urban District.
-In the 1974 local government reforms, this became a civil parish within the new District of Sedgemoor.
-The civil parish is now known as Burnham-on-Sea and Highbridge, with a single town council.

-The joining of the two towns remains a contentious issue.
-A 2001 independence referendum was unsuccessful, but there remains strong feeling among some sections of the community, as evidenced by a number of incidents of vandalism involving signs on the approach to the town.

 In 2004 a community group, the Highbridge History Project, commemorated the 150th anniversary of opening of the town's station by publishing the results of their own five-year-long study into the town's history (Weston Mercury "A Glimpse into the past").